 Ensuring citations are built, reviews are generated, and having a great website still isn’t enough to maximize the potential for acquiring regional customers.
 You should be deploying off-site marketing strategies as well, including:

-- Public Relations – There are sites that are highly authoritative that Google pays attention to for ranking local sites.
-Government sites, local news sites, and local blogs are all powerful sources of backlinks, citations, and relevant audiences.
+- Public Relations – Some sites are highly authoritative that Google pays attention to for ranking local sites.
+Government sites, news sites, and blogs are powerful sources of backlinks, citations, and relevant audiences.
 Having ongoing outreach in place to get mentions, interviews, and guest posts can drive a lot of attention.

 - Local Ads – Utilizing paid promotions on search engines, display ads on regional sites, and social media posts can drive awareness and acquisition to your local business.
-For home service-related companies, Google even offers a guarantee on verified, insured home service businesses.
+For home service-related companies, Google even offers a guarantee on verified, insured home service businesses that I’d encourage every home service company to register with.
+If you don’t, your ads are barely visible.

 - Events and Sponsorships – Don’t underestimate the impact of in-person events to build brand awareness and find great prospects.
 Free workshops, seminars, training courses, clinics, open houses, and other promotions provide an amazing opportunity to reach your local prospects.
 Not to mention getting your people or brand promoted on event websites.